natalieagus/50005/docs/Labs/09-Lab9-HTCPCP.md

 ### Task 3

-`TASK 3:` Inspecting transport layer protocl (TCP) and TCP ports used {:.task}
+`TASK 3:` Inspecting transport layer protocol (TCP) and TCP ports used {:.task}

 The file `config/config.py` states the ports used for the webserver and coffee server: